 Viola Mae was born April 20, 1863 to Elijah and Sarah (Llewellyn) Boley while they were living in Bourbon Township, Marshall County in Indiana.
 Viola and brother Alphonso were the only two of the four children who would live to maturity.
-Viola's parents farmed, milled grain and raised and traded livestock until 1863, when they moved to Monona, Clayton County, Ohio near Sarah's family.
-In Ohio, they operated both a farm and small hardware business.
+Viola's parents farmed, milled grain and raised and traded livestock.
+In 1863, they moved to Ohio near her mother's family where they operated a farm and small hardware business.

-In August 18, 1877, Elijah and son Alphonse traveled to Dakota Territory where they selected a claim on the west bank of the Missouri River, northeast of the future city of Mandan.
+On August 18, 1877, her father and brother arrived via ox cart near Mandan where they selected a claim on the west bank of the Missouri River, northeast of the future city.
 Their claim was reportedly the fourth claim west of the Missouri and north of the Heart River.
-Sarah and Viola, arrived on February 21, 1878 into Bismarck by train.
+Viola and her mother arrived in Bismarck on February 21, 1878 by train.

 Gilbert Cabinet Card of Viola Boley Coe c.
 1890

-Like her husband, Viola Boley Coe was a medical doctor, graduating from Woman's Hospital Medical College of Chicago (one of several schools combined to become today's Feinberg School of Medicine at Northwestern University).
+Like her husband, Viola was a medical doctor, graduating from Woman's Hospital Medical College of Chicago (one of several schools combined to become today's Northwestern University Feinberg School of Medicine) in 1889.
 She is likely the first female Dakota Territory resident to become a medical doctor.

 Dr. Coe fought to achieve woman suffrage in Oregon.
 She was acting chair of the Oregon State Equal Suffrage Association.
 According to first generation suffrage leader Abigail Scott Duniway, Coe was a woman “able and tactful.”
 Coe was Duniway’s close associate for the campaign, and carried out Duniway’s work until the suffrage ballot passed in 1912.